tsackton/taelgarverse/docs/campaigns/dunmari-frontier/treasure/elemental-forge-hoard.md

 - Cold Box.
 Found in the pantry/storeroom in the living quarters.
 A 3 foot by 3 foot stone chest that preserves food kept inside indefinitely.
 - Pitcher of Purity.
 A silver water pitcher found in the bedroom in the living quarters.
 Any non-magical liquid put inside turns permanently to pure water.
 - A locked spellbook.
 Found in the hidden lead box in the jeweler's workshop in the Elemental Forge.
 Once possessed by the woman whose skeleton remains in the elemental forge, the [Fides Lucaris spy](<../../../people/historical-figures/fides-lucaris-spy.md>) who attempted to free [Sh’shethis](<../../../people/extraplanar-powers/shshethis.md>).
 The spellbook's contains are currently unknown.
 - A silver wand that functions as an arcane focus.
-Found in the hidden lead box and also once possessed by the woman whose skeleton remains in the elemental forge.
+Found in the hidden lead box and also once possessed by the woman whose skeleton remains in the elemental forge, the [Fides Lucaris spy](<../../../people/historical-figures/fides-lucaris-spy.md>) who attempted to free [Sh’shethis](<../../../people/extraplanar-powers/shshethis.md>).
 If a wizard attunes to the silver wand, it gives +1 to spell attacks and spell DC, and also allows the attuned user to cast the Dancing Lights cantrip without requiring concentration.

 ## Mundane Items
 - A second copy of “The [Enchiridion of the Occulta Ludum](<../../../things/books/enchiridion-of-the-occulta-ludum.md>)”, also blank and slightly magical.
 Found in the bedroom of the Elemental Forge workshop.
 - Items recovered from the workshop shelves: